 Keep hands and tools away from moving parts, wear safety glasses, and never bypass protective covers.
 For industrial setups, ensure emergency stops are tested before production runs.Maintenance Essentials

-Lubricate moving parts as recommended by the manufacturer.
+Lubricate moving parts according to the manufacturer.

-Schedule calibration checks to maintain accuracy.
+Perform regular calibration checks to maintain winding accuracy.

 Winding Methods & Patterns